wendyverdonk93/docs/content/integrations/hosted/lightspeed/_index.md

 logo: "/logo/Integrations/Lightspeed.svg"
 weight: 10
 title_short: "Lightspeed"
+description_short: Configure the latest version of the MultiSafepay plugin to your Lightspeed ecommerce platform.
 ---
 Easily integrate MultiSafepay payment solutions into your Lightspeed webshop with the free app.<br>
 This app is managed by our partner Lightspeed, for support please contact [Lightspeed](https://www.lightspeedhq.nl/support).